Q. Why information security?

 A. Our clients are e-commerce, industrial, pharmaceutical, telecommunication, retail, IT and insurance companies, as well as banks and governmental organizations.
 Any company that values its information, online services, compliance, privacy and business continuity is our potential client.

-Q. Who in a client company is usualy responsible for security?
+Q. Who in a client company is usually responsible for security?
 Who should be contacted to promote security?

 A. You can talk to the company's owner, director, CEO (Chief Executive Officer), CIO (Chief Information Officer), CSO (Chief Security Officer), CISO (Chief Information Security Officer), CAE (Chief Audit Executive), CFO (Chief Financial Officer), IT and security specialists, or similar roles.